Adroiti/docs-for-code-review-tools/tfsec/aws-s3-block-public-acls.md

-Pattern: S3 Access block should block public ACL
+Pattern: Disabled `block_public_acls` for AWS S3 bucket

 Issue: -

 ## Description

 S3 buckets should block public ACLs on buckets and any objects they contain.
-By blocking, PUTs with fail if the object has any public ACL a.
+By blocking, PUTs with fail if the object has any public ACL.

 **Resolution**: Enable blocking any PUT calls with a public ACL specified.